Advancing Basic Science for Humanity

 Idea Exploration Through Meetings: At subsequent meetings in 2012 to 2013, possibilities for a future government-led project were explored by scientists from a range of sectors: academic institutions, U.S. government agencies, including members of The White House Office of Science and Technology Policy, private foundations and industry.

 Science Paper: In March 2013, the Kavli Six along with Karl Deisseroth (Stanford University), John Donoghue (Brown University), Paul McEuen (Cornell University) and Paul Weiss (University of California, Los Angeles), integrated suggestions from this sequence of meetings to produce a Science Perspectives article on “The Brain Activity Map” in the journal Science.
+ACS Nano published an article on a tool development roadmap for BAM.

 The BRAIN Initiative Announcement: One month later, on April 2, 2013, President Obama announced the BRAIN Initiative at The White House.
 This initial proposal included fiscal year 2014 expenditures of approximately $110 million from the Defense Advanced Research Projects Agency (DARPA), the National Institutes of Health (NIH) and the National Science Foundation (NSF).
 Companies, foundations and private research institutions pledged to invest in neuroscience research, such as the Allen Institute for Brain Science, the Howard Hughes Medical Institute and The Kavli Foundation.
 Learn more about BAM